 Sleep deprivation – even one or two nights – can vastly affect your need for sleep.
 Unlike many things in life, sleep time is not something that is routinely changed.
 You can’t get used to a lower amount of sleep just because it fits your schedule.
 If you try to, it will affect your judgment and reaction time, even if you are not consciously aware of it.
 The reasons for sleep – we still don’t know.
 But you can’t resist it for long.
 Sleep deficit can be cured only by getting some sleep.

 If you routinely fall asleep within 5 minutes of lying down, you probably have sleep deprivation or a sleep disorder.
 Microsleeps, or very brief episodes of sleep in an otherwise awake person, are another mark of sleep deprivation.
 In many cases, people are not aware that they are experiencing microsleeps.
-The widespread practice of "burning the candle at both ends" in Western industrialized societies has created so much sleep deprivation that what is really abnormal sleepiness is now almost the norm among workaholics.
+Some suspect that the widespread practice of "burning the candle at both ends" among harried workaholics has changed perceptions so much that what is really abnormal sleepiness is now considered normal.

 Sleeping past normal wakeup time can lead to post-sleep inertia or worn-out syndrome.
 This is similar to jetlag: the body sleeping sleeps at odd times.
 It leads to lethargy and a cloudy mind.

 Do people even know how much sleep they are getting?
 No. When falling asleep the memory function can be shortchanged.
-The mesograde amnesia of sleep makes people overestimate sleep latency.
+The mesograde - middle time length - amnesia of sleep makes people overestimate sleep latency.

 Sometimes you’ll hear that you need less sleep as you get older.
 But that is incorrect.
 Seniors often sleep less than young adults and children because they have insomnia.
 Also, deep sleep (stage 3) in many elderly people declines to a lower percentage of total sleep time, and may even stop completely.
 People subjectively experience the decline in stage 3 sleep time as a decline in sleep quality.
 Objective tests on healthy people show that depriving them of deep sleep negatively affects cognitive skills.